-1. a.
+1. а.
 When did you acquire this property? (month/day/year) b.
-Date you occupied or intend to occupy this property as your principal residence: c.
-Have you claimed the Disabled Veterans' Exemption on your previous residence? \Box Yes \Box No If yes , see Question 1d below. d.
-Has that home been sold or transferred? \Box Yes \Box No What is the address of that home, including the city and county where the home is located?
+Date you occupied or intend to occupy this property as your principal residence: C. Have you claimed the Disabled Veterans' Exemption on your previous residence?
+If yes , see Question 1d below. d.
+Has that home been sold or transferred? $\Box$ Yes $\Box$ No What is the address of that home, including the city and county where the home is located?
 Address: City: County: 2. a.
-Effective date of 100% disability or unemployability rating from the USDVA? b. b.
-Date received 100% disability or unemployability rating from the USDVA?
-United States Department of Veterans Affairs 3.
+Effective date of 100% disability or unemployability rating from the USDVA? b.
+Date of notice from USDVA of the 100% rating: 3.
 Th The basis for this claim is (please check the appropriate boxes): a.
-Blind in both eyes (blind means having a visual acuity of 5/200 or less, or concentric contraction of the visual field to 5 degrees or less; proof is attached); b. b.
-Disabled because of loss of use of 2 or more limbs (loss of the use of a limb means that the limb has been amputated, or its use has been lost by reason of ankylosis, progressive muscular dystrophies, or paralysis; proof is attached); C. □ Totally disabled as a result of a service-connected □ injury or □ disease (totally disabled means that the United States Veterans Administration or the military service from which discharged has rated the disability at 100 percent or has rated the disability compensation at 100 percent by reason of being unable to secure or follow a substantially gainful occupation; proof is attached); d. d.
-Unmarried surviving spouse of a deceased veteran who during his or her lifetime qualified for this exemption or who would have qualified for this exemption under the laws effective on January 1, 1977 (January 1, 1979, for disease) except that the veteran died prior to January 1, 1977 (January 1, 1977, (January 1, 1979, for disease).
-Disability: Disability: blindness; Disability: loss of use of two or more limbs; Disability because of injury; or Disability because of disease (check applicable box; proof of disability, copy of marriage license, and copy of death certificate must be submitted to the Assessor).
-My spouse died on: (month/day/year). e.
+Blind in both eyes ( blind means having a visual acuity of 5/200 or less, or concentric contraction of the visual field to 5 degrees or less; proof is attached); b. b.
+Disabled because of loss of use of 2 or more limbs ( loss of the use of a limb means that the limb has been amputated, or its use has been lost by reason of ankylosis, progressive muscular dystrophies, or paralysis; proof is attached); C. ☐ Totally disabled as a result of a service-connected ☐ injury or ☐ disease ( totally disabled means that the United States Veterans Administration or the military service from which discharged has rated the disability at 100 percent or has rated the disability compensation at 100 percent by reason of being unable to secure or follow a substantially gainful occupation; proof is attached); d. □ Unmarried surviving spouse of a deceased veteran who during his or her lifetime qualified for this exemption or who would have qualified for this exemption under the laws effective on January 1, 1977 (January 1, 1979, for disease)except that the veteran died prior to January 1, 1977 (January 1, 1977, (January 1, 1979, for disease).
+Disability: □ blindness; □ loss of use of two or more limbs; □ total disability because of injury; or □ total disability because of disease ( check applicable box; proof of disability, copy of marriage certificate, and copy of death certificate must be submitted to the Assessor).
+My spouse died on: e.
 Unmarried surviving spouse of a person who, as a result of service-connected injury or disease, died while on active duty in the military service or after being discharged in other than dishonorable conditions (copy of marriage license, proof that the cause of death was service-connected, dates of service, and copy of death certificate or report of casualty must be submitted to the Assessor).
-My spouse died on: (month/day/year) 4. be completed only by claimants for the Low-Income Exemption: My ex the y yearly household income (see the instructions) for the prior calendar year was \$ If the amount entered does not ceed the indexed low-income limit for the year you are claiming, the Low-Income Exemption shall apply.
+My spouse died on: 4 To be completed only by claimants for the Low-Income Exemption: т.
+10 My ex y yearly household income (see the instructions) for the prior calendar year was \$ If the amount entered does not ceed the indexed low-income limit for the year you are claiming, the Low-Income Exemption shall apply.
 If you enter an amount greater than a limit, or you do not enter an amount, the Assessor will only allow the Basic Exemption.
 See attached schedule for income limits.